Suicide blast hits Afghan voter registration center, killing 31

 In addition to the fatalities, at least 54 others were injured in the attack, public health spokesman Wahid Majroh told CNN.

-The bomber was on foot during the attack, which happened about 10 a.m. local time, Interior Ministry spokesman Najib Danish said.
+The bomber was on foot when he detonated his explosive at the gate of the building about 10 a.m. local time, Interior Ministry spokesman Najib Danish said.

 Registration for October's parliamentary and district council elections in Afghanistan opened April 14.